 1,000,000 + Downloads

-You can get back your lost photos, videos, documents, compressed files, and numerous kinds of data from formatted USB drive easily.
+Brings back the lost photos, videos, documents, compressed files, etc. - numerous kinds of data from formatted USB drive easily.

-Follow the simple steps below to recover data after formatting USB flash drive on mac:
+Follow the simple steps below to recover data after formatting USB drive on mac:

 Step 1: Make sure you have connected your USB drive to your Mac successfully.
-Launch AnyRecover software on your system and select the formatted USB drive you are trying to recover from.
-And press the "Start" button to start the scanning.
+Download, install and launch AnyRecover.
+Then select the formatted USB drive you are trying to recover data from as the location to find data.
+Press the "Start" button to initiate the scanning.

 Step 2: The software will immediately begin the scanning process.
 You can pause the process at any time and resume from that point later.

-Step 3: Immediately after the scanning process is complete, the software will list all the files in their respective file formats and folders.
-Tick on and confirm what you are going to recover, then click on "Recover" button.
+Step 3: Immediately after the scanning process is complete, all the files will be listed in their respective file formats and folders.
+Freely preview and choose what to recover by clicking on "Recover" button.

 By Alva Doris , to Hard Drive Recovery